This is a full review of episodes 3 and 4 of Trapped so don’t read on unless you’re up to date.

 You have to be careful watching Gogglebox (Channel 4) when you’ve got a lot of stuff to watch on your planner.
 I’m taking it in my stride as it’s my fault for watching things out of order, but it spoiled a major plot twist in the new series of Line of Duty (BBC2).

 Gogglebox has become a strange and wonderful cultural touchstone.
-As you probably already know it’s a simple concept – families and friends sit in their front rooms and are filmed watching the best bits of tv from the week.
+As you probably already know it’s a simple concept – families and friends sit in their front rooms and are filmed watching the best bits of TV from the week.
 These teams of amateur telly reviewers are now award winning celebrities in their own right.
 It’s a strange ,seemingly useless programme on paper but a genuine delight to watch.
-From initial scepticism (what’s the point of this?!) it’s slowly become must-see tv in our house.
-And anyway, we’ve been entertained by The Royle Family for years, and what’s that other than people sitting around watching tv?
+From initial skepticism (what’s the point of this?!) it’s slowly become must-see TV in our house.
+And anyway, we’ve been entertained by The Royle Family for years, and what’s that other than people sitting around watching TV?